 Dundee Science Centre – The best thing to do in Dundee with kids

 The Dundee Science Centre has many interactive and sensory exhibits, making it a great option for family entertainment.

-Their main focuses are of the 5 senses, life sciences and robotics.
+Their main focuses are on the 5 senses, life sciences and robotics.

 You will have the opportunity to climb through the nose of a giant head and travel down a slide, to performing medical marvels such as heart surgery and ultrasound scans or attend one of the animal handling workshops.